FAQ

 Classes

-Code 101 and Code 201 are designed for beginners and developers who are exploring careers in tech and want practical, real-world training in the fundamentals of software development.
+Code 101, Code 102, and Code 201 are designed for beginners and developers who are exploring careers in tech and want practical, real-world training in the fundamentals of software development.
 Code 301 focuses on intermediate training in the languages and technologies that software developers work with every day, such as APIs, SQL, and AJAX, plus more advanced projects in HTML, CSS, and JavaScript.

 Code 401 courses take intermediate developers and train them in a specific programming language (plus tools and best practices) to help them land high-paying jobs in the tech industry.
 Graduates of Code 401 courses are ready to hit the ground running as full-blown software developers in tech companies or startups of their own.